nidve01/bootstrap/README-postInstall.md

   localkube: Running
 ```

-You can also verify that Minikube is running by checking your Virtual Box,  a VM named "minikube" will be created and started.
+You can optionally verify minikube is running in your Virtual Box,  a VM named "minikube" will be created and started.

-### Minikube info
+Run the below command to see the information about your minikube environment, this will needed to create 'target' endpoints in qubeship
 ```
 $ ./minikube_registration_info.sh
 Endpoint registration information: